chrisalbon/mlai/content/scala/for_looping.md

 Title: For Looping
-Slug: for_loopsing
+Slug: for_looping
-Summary: For Looping Using Scala.
+Summary: For Loops Using Scala.
 Date: 2017-01-03 12:00
 Category: Scala
 Tags: Basics
 Authors: Chris Albon

 This tutorial was inspired by the awesome [Scala Cookbook](http://amzn.to/2lxbrxN).